A Horrific Act in Marriage Can Be A Gift In Getting Over A Divorce

 By Jackie Pilossoph, Founder, Divorced Girl Smiling, the place to find trusted, vetted divorce professionals, a podcast, website and mobile app.

-I know someone who was married for several years with children.
-Towards the end of his marriage, he had a test that came back positive for cancer.
+This guy was married for several years with children.
+Towards the end of his marriage, (they were going through a divorce but still living together), he had a test that came back positive for cancer.
 When he got home, he decided to share the news with his wife, knowing that the reason for telling her was for practicality, (telling the kids, possibly having to take time off work, etc.)

 In other words, he didn’t expect her to run into his arms and cry and tell him everything was going to be OK.
-Their relationship had been so strained, that he pretty much only felt the need to tell her because she was still his wife.
+Their relationship was clearly over, and he felt the need to tell her because she was still his wife.
 It was as simple as that.

-When he told her the news, his now ex-wife was sitting at her desk with her back to him.
-Her response was very businesslike: “Can’t you see I’m working?”
+When he told her the news, his now ex-wife was sitting in her office at her desk with her back to him.
+She did not turn around to look at him and her response was very businesslike: “Can’t you see I’m working?”
 She said these words without even turning around to look at his face, to see the fear that was most likely in it.
 There was no, “I’m so sorry.”
-There was no hug.
-But instead she was cold, distant, dismissive, and non-acknowledging.
+There was not a word of sympathy.
+Instead she was cold, distant, and dismissive.

-While that is a very sad story, there is a silver lining attached that has to do with getting over a divorce:
+While this is a very sad story, there is a silver lining attached that has to do with getting over a divorce:

 Her heartless behavior in response to her husband telling her his test came back cancerous was actually a gift and here’s why.
-Soon after, the couple separated (and by the way, the guy’s cancerous thing turned out to be completely curable).
+But first, I want to share that the guy’s cancerous thing turned out to be completely curable, so that’s good.

-This woman’s heartless behavior was ironically a great comfort to this guy because it validated two things: one, that the marriage was definitely over, but even more so, that her character was revealed, showing that even though she knew they were headed for a breakup, she could not find it in her heart to hug this person she just spent over a decade with or even just tell him “I’m sorry” or “Please don’t worry.
+This woman’s heartless behavior was ironically a great comfort to this guy because it validated two things: one, that the marriage was definitely over, but even more so, her character was revealed, showing that even though she knew they were headed for a breakup, she could not find it in her heart to show any compassion to this person she just spent over a decade with or even just tell him “I’m sorry you are going through this,” or “Please don’t worry.
 It’s going to be fine.”
-Or, how about just turn around to look at him to assess the look on his face and make sure he wasn’t freaking out?
+Or, how about just turn around to look at him?

 It is these kinds of “gifts,” as painful and cruel are they might be that can help people in getting over a divorce because it solidifies the decision that splitting up is best.